 After germination, plants were left unprotected to allow sufficient natural pressure of fall armyworm (FAW) population to build up.
-FAW damage scoring in all the three environments was carried out two months after planting when adequate natural FAW infestation levels had manifested, and scoring was based on a visual assessment using a scale of 1 (no or minor leaf damage) to 9 (all leaves highly damaged)(75), illustrated in Figure S1 (18).
+FAW damage scoring in all three environments was carried out two months after planting when adequate natural FAW infestation and pressure had manifested, and scoring was based on a visual assessment on a scale of 1 (no or minor leaf damage) to 9 (all leaves highly damaged) as described by (86) and illustrated in Figure S1 (18).

-Rearing and bioassay of MW were performed as described in previous experiments carried out at NaCRRI (76,77).
-Weevils were reared prior to the MW bioassay to obtain enough insects aged between 0 to 7 days for infestation.
+Rearing and bioassay of MW were performed as described in previous experiments carried out at NaCRRI (87,88).
+Weevils were reared prior to the bioassay to obtain enough insects aged between 0 to 7 days for infestation.
 During rearing, standard conditions were provided for weevils to ensure proper acclimatization during the experiment.
-Rearing was carried out by preparing a weevil-maize grain culture of 300 to 400 unsexed insects and 1.5 Kg of grains contained in 3000 cm3 plastic jars incubated for 14 days in the laboratory at a temperature of 28±2°C and relative humidity of 70±5%, to enhance oviposition.
+Rearing was carried out by creating a weevil-maize grain culture of 300 to 400 unsexed insects and 1.5 Kg of grains contained in 3000 cm plastic jars incubated for 14 days in the laboratory at a temperature of 28±2°C and relative humidity of 70±5%, to enhance oviposition.
 The lids of the jars were perforated and a gauze-wire mesh of pore size smaller than one mm was fitted on each lid to allow proper ventilation while preventing the weevils from escaping.

-After harvesting and shelling, grains of each line were bulked across environments.
-Then, samples of 30 grams were weighed from each grain bulk aiming to produce three replicates per line for the MW bioassay experiment.
-However, due to lack of adequate amount of grains for most of the lines of the panel, only 64, 123, and 132 lines could generate three, two, and one replicates, respectively, and were therefore considered for the MW bioassay experiment.
+After harvest and shelling, 30 grams of grains from each line of the panel were weighed from a bulk of all three environments with the aim of having three replicates per genotype.
+However, due to lack of enough seed for some of the genotypes, only 64 lines could generate three replicates while 123 provided two and 132 only one.
 Each of these samples was wrapped in polythene bags and kept at -20°C for 14 days to eliminate any weevil infestation prior to the start of the experiment.
-After this disinfestation process, samples were left to thaw and transferred into 250 cm3 glass jars and infested with 32 unsexed weevils.
-After 10-days of incubation to allow oviposition, all dead and living adult insects were removed.
-One month after infestation (MAI), each sample was removed from its jar, and the grains and the flour were isolated and their weights were recorded.
+After this disinfestation process, samples were left to thaw and transferred into 250 cm glass jars and infested with 32 unsexed weevils.
+After 10-days incubation to allow oviposition, all dead and living adult insects were removed.
+One month after infestation (MAI), each sample was removed from its jar, and the grains and the flour were separated and their weights were recorded.
 The total number of holes inflicted by the weevils on the grains was counted along with the number of grains affected by such damages.
 Also, the number of dead and living weevils was recorded.
 After these measurements were collected, the grains were returned to their respective jars and all the measurements were repeated at two and three MAI.
-The collected data were used to infer for each sample, the cumulative grain weight loss (GWL), the cumulative number of emerged adult weevil progenies (AP), and the final number of damage-affected kernels (AK).
+The collected data were used to infer for each sample, the cumulative grain weight loss (GWL), the cumulative number of emerged adult weevil progenies (AP), the final number of damage-affected kernels (AK), the total number of holes on grains (NH), and the cumulative weight of the flour produced (FP).

-Statistical analyses of the phenotypic data
+Statical analyses of the phenotypic data

-Both best linear unbiased estimators (BLUEs) and predictors (BLUPs) were generated using the general linear model with only phenotype option of the software Trait ASSociation through Evolution and Linkage (TASSEL) (78) and the ranef function of the R package (79) lme4 (80), respectively.
+For GP analyses, both best linear unbiased estimators (BLUEs) and predictors (BLUPs) were generated using the general linear model with only phenotype option of the software Trait ASSociation through Evolution and Linkage (TASSEL) (89) and the ranef function of the R package (90) lme4 (91), respectively.
 The mixed linear model for generating BLUEs (all factors considered as fixed) and BLUPs (all factors considered as random) for MW traits (GWL, AP, AK, NH, and FP) was as follows:

-$$Y = \mu + Replication + Genotype + Error$$
+$Y = \mu + Replication + Genotype + Error$